 Warren Buffet famously emphasises the need to focus on business fundamentals, ensuring that the company offers:

-At an event for investors held recently in Sydney, global investment strategist Jeremy Grantham said that concentrating on quality companies was wise in current economic conditions.
+At an investor event recently held in Sydney, global investment strategist Jeremy Grantham said that concentrating on quality companies is wise in current economic conditions.

 But just because a quality, blue-chip company is a reliable performer doesn’t mean its shares represent the best value for money.